-The ornate façade of this vast Art Deco beauty rises over the Croisette like a grand old dame – one who still remembers the swinging jazz parties of the Belle Epoque, the dark wartime days of the German occupation and the steady stream of movie stars, royalty and world-shakers who have walked through its doors into the opulent lobby.
+The ornate façade of this vast Art Deco beauty rises over the Croisette like a grand old dame – one who still remembers the swinging jazz parties of the Belle Époque, the dark wartime days of the German occupation and the steady stream of movie stars, royalty and movers and shakers who have walked through its doors into the opulent lobby.

-The décor plays on this legacy of classic French glamour from days gone by, with French doors leading onto sea-view terraces as well as its piece de resistance: a truly grandiose lobby of soaring pillars and white marble.
+The décor plays on this legacy of classic French glamour from days gone by, with French doors leading onto sea-view terraces as well as its 'piéce de resistance': a truly grandiose lobby of soaring pillars and white marble.
 All of this a mere stone’s throw from the Palais des Festivals and every flagship boutique store that you could possibly want.

-Opened in 1929, the hotel underwent an extensive €150 million renovation in late 2017 and early 2018 when it became part of the Hyatt chain.
+Opened in 1929, the hotel underwent an extensive €150 million renovation when it became part of the Hyatt chain in 2017/18.
 Its penthouse, costing around €34,000 per night, is one of the world's most expensive suites.

 Lined with balconies, contented guests can sit and eat croissants, look out to sea, marvel at the huge yachts and watch the crowds bustling along the boulevard far below.
 Quite wonderfully, guests have now been sitting on these balconies for almost 150 years – since long before Cannes was a summertime resort, since long before the Cannes Film Festival arrived with its red carpet and flashing bulbs and long before superyachts even existed – when only horses and carriages passed along the sandy Croisette.

 Le Canberra Hotel

-Nestled in the heart of the city, you can enjoy the relaxing gardens with heated outdoor pool and turn that city break into a rural retreat.
+Nestled in the heart of the city, you can enjoy the relaxing gardens with a heated outdoor pool and easily turn that city break into a rural retreat.
 Faithful to the hotel’s glamorous 1950s spirit, the bar has a unique atmosphere and serves champagne and wine by the glass.

 Château de la Tour Hotel

-In a building dating from 1870, the Château de la Tour hotel is unique amongst the luxury hotels in Cannes thanks to its period charm, elegance and character, the fact that it's set in its own private grounds and its views over the Bay of Cannes.
+In a building dating from 1870, the Château de la Tour hotel is unique amongst the luxury hotels in Cannes thanks to its period charm, elegance and character, and the fact that it's set in its own private grounds and has exquisite views over the Bay of Cannes.